CExA-project/CExA-project.github.io/content/kokkos-tea-time/2026-05-20-tea-time-kokkosFFT/index.md

 {{< cta cta_text="<i class='fa fa-envelope'></i>&nbsp; Register to be notified about future events" cta_link="https://lists.hpsf.io/g/kokkos-announcements" >}}

-CExA organizes the 18th **Kokkos tea-time** on Wednesday, April the 15th, 2026 for 45min starting at [7AM Pacific, 10AM Eastern, 4PM Paris, 11PM Tokyo](https://www.worldtimebuddy.com/?qm=1&lid=8,5,2988507,1850147&h=8&date=2026-02-18&sln=7-8).
+CExA organizes the 19th **Kokkos tea-time** on Wednesday, May the 20th, 2026 for 45min starting at [7AM Pacific, 10AM Eastern, 4PM Paris, 11PM Tokyo](https://www.worldtimebuddy.com/?qm=1&lid=8,5,2988507,1850147&h=8&date=2026-02-18&sln=7-8).
 It can be followed on [Zoom](https://zoom-lfx.platform.linuxfoundation.org/meeting/92397190835?password=b177af2d-9c4a-4376-9d17-b57588a88146), or by [phone]({{< ref "#by-phone" >}}).

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="https://webcal.prod.itx.linuxfoundation.org/lfx/a092M00001MsyOeQAJ" >}}

-Philipp Grete will give a talk entitled "Parthenon – a performance portable block-structured adaptive mesh refinement framework"
+Yuuichi Asahi will give a talk entitled "KokkosFFT: Performance-Portable Fast Fourier Transform interface for Kokkos Applications"

-Philipp Grete is a postdoctoral research associate at the University of Hamburg.
-His interdisciplinary research covers both physics, e.g., turbulence or (astrophysical) plasma modeling and their role in (astro)physical systems, and computer science, e.g., parallelization and HPC, as well as topics in between such as computational fluid dynamics and numerical methods.
-Philipp is an advocate of open source, community projects and sustainable software development practices.
+Yuuichi Asahi is a research scientist at Maison de la Simulation, CEA, France.
+He has focused on the nonlinear plasma turbulence by means of gyrokinetic simulations.
+High performance computing and large scale data management are key ingredients for these simulations.
+His current interests include accelerating the gyrokinetic simulation codes for more complicated physics, and analysing the large scale simulation results with machine/deep learning methods.